Bubobubobubobubo/sardine/README.md

 ## Crash

 By coding live, you will soon make mistakes.
 There is currently no recovery mechanism from a typing/coding error.
 The function will stop dramatically, leaving you with only silence.
 A recovery mechanism is on the way, warning you of any mistake you made and feeding an older version of your function instead of your defective one.

+# Output
+# Num: 1
+# Num: 2
+# Num: 3
+# Num: 4
+# Num: 5
+This is an incredibly useful feature to keep track of state between iterations of your function.
+It has some musical implications as well!
+Temporal recursion makes it very easy to manually code LFOs, musical sequences, randomisation, etc...
+Some functions will soon be added to make written these less verbose.
+For now, you are on your own!
+Temporal recursive functions have only one drawback: they NEED a delay argument.
+If you don't provide it, Sardine will default to using delay=1, a quarter note.
+Triggering sounds / samples / synthesizers
+The easiest way to trigger a sound with Sardine is to send an OSC message to SuperDirt.
+SuperDirt must be configured and booted separately from Sardine.
+The SuperDirt object can be used to do so.
+The syntax is nice and easy and wil remind you of TidalCycles if you are already familiar with it.
+SuperDirt has been aliased to S to make it easier to type.
+S('bd').out() # a bassdrum (sample 0 from folder 'bd')
+S('bd', n=3, amp=2).out() # third sample, way louder
+S('bd', n=3, amp=1, speed=[0.5,1]).out() # third sample, played twice at different speeds
+S('bd' if random() > 0.5 else 'hh', speed=randint(1,5)) # Python shenanigans
+The simplest function you can write using Sardine is probably a simple bassdrum: async def bd(delay=1):
+    S('bd').out()
+    cs(bd, delay=1)
+cs(bd, delay=1)
+You can be more playful and do something by toying with temporal recursion: async def bd(delay=1, speed=1):
+    S('bd').out()
+    cs(bd, delay=1, speed=randint(1, 5))
+cs(bd, delay=1, speed=1)
+Notice the .out() method used on the S(ound) object?
+That's because S can be modified and composed before being sent out.
+You can take time to develop your functions, add conditions, etc...
+When you are ready to send the sound out, just use the .out() method: async def indirect_bd(delay=1, speed=1):
+    a = S('bd')
+    a.speed(4)
+    a.out()
+    cs(indirect_bd, delay=1, speed=randint(1, 5))
+cs(indirect_bd, delay=1, speed=1)
+Be careful not to override the method by changing an individual parameter (a.speed =5).
+It is a method, you must use parentheses!
+Seems cumbersome but you will like it when you will start to get into method chaining like so:
+S('bd').shape(random()).speed(randint(1,4))
+MIDI
+Right now, Sardine is able to do some very basic MIDI sequencing.
+The timing is not perfect but good enough for most use cases.
+Notes
+Here is an example of a basic temporal function sending a constant MIDI Note:
+@swim
+async def midi_tester(delay=1):
+    note(1, 60, 127, 1)
+    cs(midi_tester, delay=1)
+Let's go further and make an arpeggio using the same technique: from itertools import cycle arpeggio = cycle([60, 64, 67, 71])
+@swim
+async def midi_tester(delay=0.25):
+    note(1, next(arpeggio), 127, 1)
+    cs(midi_tester, delay=0.25)
+Control Changes
+A similar function exists for sending MIDI CC messages.
+Let's combine it with our arpeggio: from itertools import cycle from random import randint arpeggio = cycle([60, 64, 67, 71])
+@swim
+async def midi_tester(delay=0.25):
+    note(1, next(arpeggio), 127, 1)
+    cc(channel=1, control=20, value=randint(1,127))
+    cs(midi_tester, delay=0.25)
+OSC
+You can send OSC (Open Sound Control) messages by declaring your own OSC connexion and sending custom messages.
+It is very easy to do so.
+Take a look at the following example: from random import randint, random, chance

+# Open a new OSC connexion
+my_osc = OSC(ip="127.0.0.1",
+        port= 23000, name="Bibu",
+        ahead_amount=0.25)

+# Recursive function sending OSC
+@swim
+async def custom_osc(delay=1):
+    my_osc.send('/coucou', [randint(1,10), randint(1,100)])
+    cs(custom_osc, delay=1)

+# Closing and getting rid of the connexion

+cr(custom_osc)

+del my_osc
+Crash
+By coding live, you will soon make mistakes.
+There is currently no recovery mechanism from a typing/coding error.
+The function will stop dramatically, leaving you with only silence.
+A recovery mechanism is on the way, warning you of any mistake you made and feeding an older version of your function instead of your defective one.